Advancing University Quality Assurance in East Asia

 1. An empirical pilot of combined HK and Mainland measure of Quality Assurance:

 Fryer, L. K., Zeng, L. M., & Zhao, Y. (2021).
 Assessing University and Programme Experiences: Towards an Integrated Asia Pacific Approach.
 Frontiers in Education, 6, 748590. https://doi.org/10.3389/feduc.2021.748590

 2. A theoretical integration of American, British/Australian and (more recent) Chinese perspectives on quality assurance measures:

 Zeng, L. M., Fryer, L. K., & Zhao, M. (in press).
 Integrating student learning and university engagement models: Toward a comprehensive assessment of the university student experience student learning experience for quality assurance in higher education.
 Higher Education Quarterly. http://doi.org/10.1111/hequ.12363

 1. Cross-national (Mainland China, Japan, Korea, Phillipines, Taiwan, and Hong Kong) test of the integrated quality assurance measure from Fryer et al. (2021).

-2. Edited Springer Book (June 2022) presenting 15+ studies, commentaries and direction for the East Asian universities regarding quality assurance.
+2. Edited Springer Book (Spring 2023) presenting 15+ studies, commentaries and direction for the East Asian universities regarding quality assurance.

-3. A Symposium on East Asian University Quality Assurance Measurement and Networking: August 2022, The University of Hong Kong.
+3. A Symposium on East Asian University Quality Assurance Measurement and Networking: Spring 2023, The University of Hong Kong.